-This is where every designer should start.
+This is where every designer should start, or in a design system when it comes to designing software.
 Find what exists and use that to your advantage!
 A quick Google revealed this PDF.
 The design language and logo have moved on a little bit from the classic covers we know and love, but it had the exact colours I needed to recreate the frame.

 Find an example to base your work off of.
 Designers don't work from memory, we remix real tangibles using our crafting skills.
 Above is the copy of Donald Trump's 'Person of the Year' cover.
 As you might have noticed there's already a bit of a difference between this one and my gag, but did you notice the differing date format at the top before comparing the two side by side?